mejia-dev/epicodus-capstone-mvp/Timetracker.md

       * Used the `.focus()` method on the `globalCanvas` object, but found that it still is not targeting correctly.
       * Ended up setting a tabIndex property on the canvas which allowed it to work as expected.
       * Confirmed that using the button and then pressing spacebar does not have adverse effects anymore.
+      * Remove canvas focus outline using CSS.
+This removes the white border around the object.

 * 2024-04-29 - 7.82 hours total